Air Pollution & Public Health: Expert Tips for Reducing Exposure and Staying Safe

 Recent Developments in Air Quality and Pollution Monitoring

-• Increased deployment of low-cost air quality sensors in urban areas
+• Increased use of low-cost air quality sensors

 • Improved wildfire smoke tracking tools

-• Greater public access to real-time air pollution data
+• Public access to real-time air pollution data

 Environmental Regulations and Government Policies

-• Air quality standards that define safe pollution limits
+• Air quality standards defining safe pollution limits

 • Urban traffic management policies